Mehran-Soltani/DeepPilotDesign/README.md

 In this example, first indices are found using Concrete Autoencoder network and then the interpolation and SRCNN networks are trained based on the designed pilot setup.

 # Acknowledgement
-Implementation of the Concrete Autoencoder is taken from the source codes provided by its authors: https://github.com/mfbalin/Concrete-Autoencoders
+For implementation of the Concrete Autoencoder we have used the source codes provided by the authors: https://github.com/mfbalin/Concrete-Autoencoders

 # Datasets